alex1604/booking-widget/README.md

 Open a terminal/bash window on the folder where the project is saved.

 #2
-Run the command: yarn                               // this will install all the necessary dependencies to run the project or the equivalent npm command
+Run the command: *npm install*               // this will install all the necessary dependencies to run the project

 #3
 Run the command: node server.js                       // this will run a local server on the port 3000 (make sure the server runs on port                                                       3000 or it won't work ! )